Wenchao-M/SAGE/README.md

 a coordinate system that the model can process.
 - If you want to use our model in real demo, please download the weight from [here](https://drive.google.com/file/d/1u5taAQ_Og9Wck-8eUhiiQi1s983y3Lws/view?usp=sharing).
+- After getting the results, you can visulize it in Blender using SMPL_blender_addon. (todo: release this part of code)

 #### Evaluate on the dataset